precice/calculix-adapter/README.md

 It is assumed that preCICE has been installed successfully beforehand.
 Concerning installation instructions for preCICE, have a look at the preCICE-wiki pages on GitHub: https://github.com/precice/precice/wiki/Building.

 ### Adapter
 The adapter makes use of an additional input configuration file in YAML format.
-Therefore, the YAML parser "yaml-cpp" needs to be downloaded and installed from GitHub: https://github.com/jbeder/yaml-cpp.
-The building procedure is described in a *README* file included in the package.
+Therefore, the YAML parser "yaml-cpp" needs to be installed.
+It can either be [built from the source code](https://github.com/jbeder/yaml-cpp) (see the included README file), or installed from the OS repositories. **Note:** If you use Boost 1.67 or newer, then you also need to install yaml-cpp 0.6 or newer.

 The adapter source code can be downloaded from https://github.com/precice/calculix-adapter.
 The adapter is installed via a *Makefile*.
 It contains five variables that need to be adapted to your system: